 The average expense ratio across all mutual funds is about 1.0%.
 Lower is better.

-In addition to investing in low-cost index mutual funds many Roth IRA providers give you the option to trade stocks and exchange traded mutual funds (ETFs).
-Each time you buy or sell an investment you are charged a commission to the brokerage firm.
-Commissions vary greatly, but most popular providers charge between $5 and $20 per trade.
+In addition to investing in low-cost index mutual funds, many Roth IRA providers give you the option to trade stocks and exchange-traded mutual funds (ETFs).
+Each time you buy or sell an investment you are charged a transaction fee or commission by the brokerage firm.
+Fees vary greatly, but most popular providers charge between $5 and $20 per trade, and some offer mutual funds with no transaction fees.
+If you’re planning to do a lot of trading in your account, rather than taking the buy-and-hold approach to investing, these fees are especially important.